 Again, the Health app may not be as big of a feature for some people, but for me, these new changes are incredible to have.
-I'm thrilled to see Apple go this route and hope it continues to make health data easier to understand your health progress, lab results and even share with others who should be kept informed about your health.
+I'm very happy and thrilled to see Apple make it easier to understand your health progress, lab results and even share with others who should be kept informed about your health.

 In iOS 15, iCloud is getting an upgrade with iCloud+.
 As long as you have a paid tier of iCloud service, you'll get access to iCloud+ features, including Private Relay and Hide My Email.

 Hide My Email is basically an extension of Sign In with Apple, introduced in iOS 13.
 This feature lets users create and share unique, random email addresses that will forward any messages to their actual email associated with iCloud, thus preventing websites from knowing your actual email address.
 You can see what apps you've already done this with through Sign In with Apple, but Hide My Email also lets you create and delete as many addresses as needed.
 This gives users another level of control over privacy, which we know is one of Apple's strengths over its competitors.